GalaxiumNation/robotfindskitten/README.md

   * [![screenshot 03](sshot03.thumb.png)](sshot03.png)

 ## Source
+  -Note that the repo below is the old one.

-The source for Android robotfindskitten is available via the [Android robotfindskitten git repository](https://github.com/xxv/robotfindskitten).
-You can grab a copy for yourself by running:
+The source for Android robotfindskitten is available via the [Android robotfindskitten git repository](https://github.com/xxv/robotfindskitten) You can grab a copy for yourself by running:

     git clone https://github.com/xxv/robotfindskitten.git